NURBS Birail#

 In general, built-in implementation should be faster; but Geomdl implementation is better tested.
 The default option is Geomdl, when it is available; otherwise, built-in implementation is used.

-By profile.
-The node will try to place profile curves so that they be parallel to initial location of the path curve.
+• Custom.
+The node will try to place profile curves so that they be parallel to the vector specified in the Normal input.
 This is not always possible, but the node will try to keep it as parallel as possible.

 The default option is Path Normal Average.

-Explicit V Values.
-If checked, then the user has the ability to provide values of path curves parameter values, at which the provided path curves must be placed; otherwise, the node will calculate these parameters automatically (evenly).
-This parameter has no meaning if there is only one profile curve.
+• Explicit.
+In this mode, the user has the ability to provide values of path curves parameter values, at which the provided path curves must be placed.
+Caveats about Gordon algorithm (see previous option) apply to this option as well.
+This option has no meaning if there is only one profile curve.

 Unify option often generates a lot of additional control points for the resulting surface; it is more universal, and more precise in many cases.
 Average mode does not create additional control points, and so it works faster, and any following nodes working with the generated surface will work faster; but Average mode is less universal, and in many cases it gives less precise interpolations.
 The default value is Unify.